jh3nd3rs0n/jargyle/README.md

       chaining.socks5.gssapiServiceName=GSSAPI_SERVICE_NAME
           The GSS-API service name for the other SOCKS5 server

-      chaining.socks5.onResolve.directResolveHostnameCriteria=[equals|matches:VALUE1[ equals|matches:VALUE2[...]]]
-          The space separated list of hostname criteria to be resolved from the SOCKS server (default is matches:.*)

-      chaining.socks5.onResolve.forwardResolveHostnameCriteria=[equals|matches:VALUE1[ equals|matches:VALUE2[...]]]
-          The space separated list of hostname criteria to be resolved from the other SOCKS server

       chaining.socks5.usernamePassword=USERNAME:PASSWORD
           The username password to be used to access the other SOCKS5 server